Machine Learning & AI Bootcamp

 Assessment and certificate

-- Weekly lab deliverables (40%) — each module’s labs are graded on correctness, code quality, and a short written interpretation
+- Weekly lab deliverables (40 %) — each module’s labs are graded on correctness, code quality, and a short written interpretation.

-- Capstone project (40%) — deployed system + technical writeup + live demo
+- Capstone project (40 %) — deployed system + technical writeup + live demo.

-- Participation (20%) — engagement in live sessions, peer code review, capstone milestone presentations
+- Participation (20 %) — engagement in live sessions, peer code review, capstone milestone presentations.

 Participants who complete all module deliverables and pass the capstone (rubric in CAPSTONE.md) receive a Certificate of Completion signed by the lead instructor and AIRINA Labs.
+The certificate is a record of completion, not an accredited degree.

 Industry-speaker series

 The 8 industry speakers across the cohort are drawn from the AIRINA Labs and AIMS networks: ML/AI practitioners at African banks, telecoms, fintechs, and the regional offices of global tech firms; one or two senior researchers at international labs.
-Each speaker session is one hour: 30 minutes of “what we actually build and why”, 30 minutes of cohort Q&A. Names and affiliations are confirmed per cohort and shared once registration closes.
+Each speaker session is one hour: 30 minutes of “what we actually build and why”, 30 minutes of cohort Q&A. Speakers do not pitch products and do not recruit.

 Post-program